warren-nss/mkdocs_deployment_pipeline/docs/index.md

-# tesing the update pipeline 2ß
+# tesing the update pipeline

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation visit [mkdocs.org](https://www.mkdocs.org). test
 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.